 - 7.1 The carrying out of the Council's functions for Assets of Community Value and Community Right to Bid will have resource implications.
 The extent of resources required will depend on the degree of uptake and numbers of community nominations received. - 7.2 There will be an impact on resources when dealing with community nominations and maintaining the lists of assets of community value required under the legislation.
 There will also be an impact on resources when dealing with notifications from owners of their intention to dispose of listed land.
 These stages all require notices to be sent to the relevant parties and local publicity to be undertaken as appropriate. - 7.3 The listing and compensation review procedures also have resource implications and the legislation requires this to be carried out by officers of appropriate seniority. - 7.4 Should an appeal be made to First Tier Tribunal then this would be likely to place considerable resource demands on the Council.
-A successful award of costs against the Council at First Tier Tribunal would also have financial implications. - 7.5 As set out in the compensation section above the Council is required to compensate the owner or former owner of listed land where they have incurred loss or expense which would not have been incurred if the land were not listed.
+A successful award of costs against the Council at First Tier Tribunal would also have financial implications.

+7.5 As set out in the compensation section above the Council is required to compensate the owner or former owner of listed land where they have incurred loss or expense which would not have been incurred if the land were not listed.
 DCLG guidance states that the estimated costs of providing this compensation have been included in the new burdens funding.
+The Council has now received confirmation that the grant settlement for 2013/14 and 2014/15 will include £7,855 of Community Right to Bid grant which will be available to help meet the costs of compensation payments.
 Additionally if the Council pays out over £20,000 in one financial year (either on one large claim or as a combined total on a number of smaller claims) then the Council may write to the Community Assets Team at DCLG with a request for financial support providing evidence of the compensation costs incurred.